evennia/evennia/docs/sphinx/source/wiki/Communications.rst

 Channels
 --------

+Channels are `Typeclassed <Typeclass.html>`_ entities, which mean they can be easily extended and their functionality modified.
+To change which channel typeclass Evennia uses, change settings.BASE\_CHANNEL\_TYPECLASS.

 Channels act as generic distributors of messages.
 Think of them as "switch boards" redistributing ``Msg`` objects.
-Internally they hold a list of "listening" objects and any ``Msg`` sent to the channel will be distributed out to all channel listeners.
+Internally they hold a list of "listening" objects and any ``Msg`` (or ``TempMsg`` sent to the channel will be distributed out to all channel listeners.
 Channels have `Locks <Locks.html>`_ to limit who may listen and/or send messages through them.